 Modifying SIM Sizes

 The carriers actually make it pretty easy to obtain a SIM card of the proper size for your device.
-All the carrier needs to do is provision your plan to a new SIM card.
+All the carrier needs to do is provision your plan to a new SIM card, which is essentially moving your plan from one SIM to another.
 This can often even be done over the phone if you have an unused carrier SIM card in your possession.

 Because SIM cards are all electrically identical – it is actually possible to carefully cut down a Mini-SIM or Micro-SIM to put it into a device that has a Nano-SIM slot.